Possible Formation of a Perfect Fluid in $pp$, $p$-Pb, Xe-Xe and Pb-Pb Collisions at the Large Hadron Collider Energies: A Color String Percolation Approach: Introduction

 The paper is organized as follows.
-Sec.~\ref{formulation} encompasses the formulation of isothermal compressibility in the CSPM.
+Sec.~\ref{formulation} briefly describes the basic ingredients of CSPM and encompasses the formulation of isothermal compressibility in the CSPM.
 In Sec.~\ref{res}, the results obtained using the formulation are discussed and finally Sec.~\ref{sum} summarizes the findings of the work.